helloSystem/docs/user/components/applications/chromium.md

 You can uninstall those extensions at any time from within Chromium.

-If wou would like Chromium not to install those extensions from the Chrome Web Store in the first place, remove the files in `/usr/local/share/chromium/extensions/*.json` prior to launching Chromium for the first time.
+If you would like Chromium not to install those extensions from the Chrome Web Store in the first place, remove the files in `/usr/local/share/chromium/extensions/*.json` prior to launching Chromium for the first time.